subigya-js/expense-tracker/README.md

 ### Frontend

-Create a `.env` file in the `frontend/` directory with the following variables:
+Create a `.env.local` file in the `frontend/` directory with the following variables:

 ```
 NEXT_PUBLIC_API_BASE_URL=your_api_base_url